 To relieve some of the industry’s economic pain, Oregon Sea Grant’s Extension fisheries specialists partnered with the Oregon Department of Agriculture (ODA) and the Oregon seafood industry on an initiative called Eat Oregon Seafood.

 They created a webpage and a promotional campaign on social media that features the hashtag #EatOregonSeafood.
 In addition to showing where to buy local seafood via an interactive map, the webpage offers tips on when and what types of seafood to purchase and how to freeze, smoke and prepare it at home.
-It also has recipes, which will expand over the coming months.
+It also has a growing archive of recipes for home chefs.

 The idea began in late April, when, at the suggestion of Oregon’s seafood commodity commissions, ODA contacted Oregon Sea Grant.